Which motorcycle is right for you?

 So, whether you plan on using your motorbike to commute, tour or ride the track we’ll help you find out which motorcycle is right for you.

-What kind of motorbike can you drive under which licence?
+What kind of motorbike can you ride under which licence?

 The kind of bike you can ride is dependent on what kind of license you have.

-There was a change in the law on 19th January 2013; if you had a full motorcycle or moped licence before this date then nothing for you has changed.
+There was a change in the law on 19th January 2013; if you had a full motorcycle or moped licence before this date then nothing has changed for you.
 However, if you got your licence after that date, or are about to get your first licence, then your entitlements may be different now.

-Altogether, there are eight different moped and motorcycle licences and for all you must pass compulsory basic training (CBT):
+Altogether, there are eight different moped and motorcycle licences and for all (types of licence) you must pass compulsory basic training (CBT):

 - AM Licence: an AM licence can be obtained at the age of 16 and means you can ride 2-wheeled or 3-wheeled vehicles with a maximum design speed of over 25km/h (15.5mph) but not more than 45km/h (28mph).
 This category also includes light quad bikes with an unladen mass of no more than 350kg (not including batteries if it’s an electric vehicle) and maximum design speed of over 25km/h (15.5mph) but not more than 45km/h (28mph).
 To obtain this licence you must pass the compulsory basic training (CBT), a theory and practical test all on the relevant vehicles you wish to ride.
-This is the most basic form or licence.
+This is the most basic form of licence.

 - Q Licence: this licence is granted with an AM and allows you to ride a 2 or 3 wheeled moped with a top speed of 25km/h (15.5mph) and engine size no more than 50cc.